-MATH/STAT 341: Probability: MWF 10 - 10:50am in Bronfman 106
+MATH/STAT 341: Probability: MWF 11 - 11:50am Horm 103C

-Professor Steven Miller (sjm1@williams.edu), 202 Bronfman Science Center (413-597-32930, 617-835-3982c) Office hours: MWF 8:40-9:30am, Tues 1-2, Thurs 2:30-3:30, and if in my office (click here for my schedule) TA Office Hours: Sunday, Tuesday and Thursday: 8-9pm Bronfman B34
+Professor Steven Miller (sim1@williams.edu), Bascom 106D (617-835-3982) Office hours: TBD and probably if in my office (click here for my schedule) TA Office Hours: Sunday, Tuesday and Thursday: TBD

-COURSE DESCRIPTION: While probability began with a study of games, it has grown to become a discipline with numerous applications throughout mathematics & the sciences.
-Drawing on gaming examples for motivation, this course presents axiomatic and mathematical aspects of probability.
-Included will be discussions of random variables, expectation, independence, laws of large numbers, & the Central Limit Theorem.
-Many interesting and important applications will be presented, including some from coding theory, number theory and nuclear physics.
-NOTE: this course moves at a very fast pace.
-We'll cover a lot of material and applications; you are required to read the book before the lecture.
+COURSE DESCRIPTION: While probability began with a study of games, it has grown to become a discipline with numerous applications throughout mathematics and the sciences.
+Drawing on gaming examples for motivation, this course will present axiomatic and mathematical aspects of probability.
+Included will be discussions of random variables, expectation, independence, laws of large numbers, and the Central Limit Theorem.
+Many interesting and important applications will also be presented, including some from coding theory, number theory and nuclear physics.
+NOTE: this course will move at a very fast pace.
+We will cover a lot of material and applications, and you are required to read the book before the lecture.
 Whenever possible we will prove all results and theorems.
-Prerequisites: Multivariable Calculus and Linear Algebra or permission of instructor.